SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 transient drift-flux model be valid for both single and two phase flows.

 # **References**
-1. Aarsnes, U. J. F. (2016).
-Modeling of two-phase flow for estimation and control of drilling operations.
-PhD thesis, Norwegian University of Science and Technology.​
+1. Aarsnes, U. J. F. (2016). *Modeling of two-phase flow for estimation and control of drilling operations.* PhD thesis, Norwegian University of Science and Technology.​
 2. Nikoofard, A., Aarsnes, U. J. F., Johansen, T. A., Kaasa, G. (2017).
 State and parameter estimation of a drift-flux model for under-balanced drilling operations.
-In *IEEE Transactions on Control Systems Technology*, pages 2000
+In *IEEE Transactions on Control Systems Technology*, pages 2000-2009.
-   - 2009.